rubenvannieuwpoort/posts/newtons-method.md

 and we find $\Delta x = -\frac{f(x_0)}{f'(x_0)}$.
 So $f_{\text{approx}}(x) = 0$ implies $x = x_0 + \Delta x = x - \frac{f(x_0}{f'(x_0)}$.
 So, we have a new, supposedly better, approximation of the real root $x_r$.
 Applying this iteratively gives:
 $$x_{k + 1} = x_k - \frac{f(x_k)}{f'(x_k)}$$

-which is the basic scheme behind Newton's method.
+which is the basic scheme behind Newton’s method.

-We haven't proved anything about the convergence of this method, and indeed, in general, the method might diverge.
-Note that it's also possible to use an approximation $f_{\text{approx}}$ of higher order, e.g.
+We haven’t proved anything about the convergence of this method, and indeed, in general, the method might diverge.
+Note that it’s also possible to use an approximation $f_{\text{approx}}$ of higher order, e.g.
 $$f_{\text{approx}}(x) = f(x_0) + f'(x_0) (x - x_0) + \frac{f''(x_0)}{2} (x - x_0)^2$$

 However, using this method requires solving a more complicated solution.
 Instead of a simple linear equation we end up with a quadratic one.